 You're a rising intermediate or above:

-once you hit that higher intermediate 3.5 level, you'll want a higher-performing paddle like the Six Zero DBD.
+once you hit that higher intermediate 3.5 level, you'll want a higher-performing paddle like the others on this list.

 You want an advanced paddle: